-Here is the story we hear from most new traders, "I bought a call on XYZ and then XYZ moved up in price but my call lost money.
+Here is the story we hear from most new traders, "I bought a call on XYZ, and then XYZ moved up in price, but my call lost money.
 I don't understand, what went wrong?"
-Most beginning option traders will find themselves in this situation at some point and the answer is always the same, "volatility dropped".
-The role volatility plays in an options' price is usually underestimated by option traders.
+Most beginning options traders will find themselves in this situation at some point, and the answer is always the same, "volatility dropped."
+The role volatility plays in an options' price is usually underestimated by options traders.

-Volatility is the heart (and soul) of option trading.
-In our option pricing model volatility is our only unknown factor which makes it the most important factor to understand.
+Volatility is the heart (and soul) of options trading.
+In our option pricing model volatility is our only unknown factor which makes it the most critical factor to understand.
 There are three different types of volatility that we will discuss and the role they play in options: historical, implied and expected volatility.

 What Is Standard Deviation